Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 This trick relies on a [neutral L-stick bug](#Neutral-L-stick-bugs).
 Xiahou Yuan's regular air attack has buggy physics, and it will build up momentum exponentially (up to a certain limit) if you just keep L-stick neutral.
 To try this out, do a running jump, then quickly let go of L-stick and do his regular air attack.
 You can see Xiahou Yuan build up some glitchy momentum as long as he stays in air and you don't touch the L-stick.

 Timing tests have shown that in optimal conditions this movement tech is faster than Benkei speed digging.
 However, in practice using Benkei speed digging is often more convenient because it's less terrain-dependent and far more steerable.
-Xiahou Yuan speed tech only has a pure advantage over Benkei in open spaces or when moving downhill.
+Xiahou Yuan speed tech only has a strict advantage over Benkei in open spaces or when moving downhill.

 Furthermore, it's nearly impossible to do this movement tactic optimally every single time because of its strange input which requires a precise use of L-stick.
-It doesn't help that most Dynasty-characters have a [run cycle oddity](#Dynasty-running-cycle-bug) that makes them gain a lot of Speed during the first frame or two after they start running, and this movement tactic can also gain a lot of speed from it.
+It doesn't help that most Dynasty-characters have a [run cycle oddity](#Dynasty-running-cycle-bug) that makes them gain a lot of Speed during the first frame or two after they start running, and this movement tactic can also gain or lose a lot of velocity from it.

 As mentioned, this tactic works surprisingly well even with a completely vanilla Xiahou Yuan.
-This makes it useful in many run categories, especially in the original WO3, where it may very well be the fastest way to move on foot in the absence of Benkei's speed digging.
+This makes it useful in many run categories, especially in the original WO3, where it's the fastest way to move on foot in the absence of Benkei's speed digging.
 Plus, it doesn't cost any musou to use either.

 Like Benkei's speed tech, this movement tactic only works at low frame rates, making it inconsistent on PS4.
 But it works 100% consistently on PC with vsync 30.